 Degree-candidate students must submit a letter from their school's registrar stating that they are in good standing with permission to take the Hamline courses as a visiting student.
-NOTE: Hamline University School of Law students do not need to include a letter of good standing.

 Enrollment is limited to enhance the interactive nature of each course.
 Qualified students are accepted on a first-applied, first-enrolled basis.

 This course of study is ABA approved.

 Tuition: $4,500 (6 credits)Non-refundable application fee: $250 Program Fees: $2,350 (Includes: London accommodations; course materials and books; co-curricular visits to the London Court of International Arbitration, London legal tour, and social events.)